THE INTERNATIONAL MEMORIAL FOR THE BATTLE OF THE ATLANTIC 1939-45

 Despite its significance, the Battle of the Atlantic does not have an overall memorial in the United Kingdom unlike other major campaigns of World War 2.
 Thus, a project has been set up to create an appropriate memorial and fill that gap.
 As the number of surviving veterans of that generation dwindle, it is important that we create a reminder in perpetuity of the losses and hard learned lessons of that campaign and the Second World War in general.
 We want the memorial to be a defining symbol of remembrance that recognises those personal sacrifices and serves as a reminder of the high cost and incalculable value of peace.

 The concept of a memorial to the Battle of the Atlantic is not new because an earlier project sought to purchase HMS Whimbrel, a surviving Battle of the Atlantic escort vessel which had been sold to Egypt in 1949.
 The plan had been to repatriate the vessel to the United Kingdom and fit her out as a living memorial to the campaign berthed in Liverpool.
 Sadly, after many years of negotiation, the Egyptians would still not agree a price so that project was wound up in 2015.
-In its place, a new project has emerged under the leadership of Vice Admiral Mike Gretton whose father, Commander Peter Gretton (later Vice Admiral Sir Peter Gretton) was a renowned convoy escort commander.
+In its place, a new project emerged under the Chairmanship of Vice Admiral Mike Gretton whose father, Commander Peter Gretton (later Vice Admiral Sir Peter Gretton) was a renowned convoy escort commander and now succeeded by Gary Doyle a former Royal Navy Commodore and now the Group Harbour Master of Peel Ports.

 The concept of this project is to establish a land-based memorial in the vicinity of the Pier Head at Liverpool.
 In addition to commemorating the Battle of the Atlantic and all its participants on land sea and in the air, this memorial will have an important educational role, informing the public – particularly young people – about the Battle of the Atlantic and its vital significance.
 This will be achieved by working closely with the nearby Merseyside Maritime Museum which already has a gallery specifically dedicated to the Battle of the Atlantic.
 With further enhancement, the Museum will be developed into an academic centre where institutions, researchers and interested parties can visit to access information and learn more about the Battle.